reuk/wayverb/docs_source/waveguide.md

 range, and therefore can be removed without affecting the perceived quality of the simulation.
 This removal is achieved with no phase modifications by transforming the signal into the frequency domain, smoothly attenuating the lowest frequencies, and then converting back to the time domain.
+This is the same filtering process used throughout Wayverb, described in detail in the [Ray Tracer]({{ site.baseurl }}{% link ray_tracer.md %}) section.
 The main drawback of the hard source is its scattering characteristic.
 Though undesirable, this behaviour has a physical analogue: in a physical recording, reflected wave-fronts would be scattered from the speaker cabinet or starter pistol used to excite the space.

 The creation of soft sources which do not cause solution growth is an important area for future research.
 Code for modelling soft sources remains in the